trycourier/github-cognito-openid-wrapper/README.md

 #### Scripts

 - `scripts/create-key.sh`: If the private key is missing, generate a new one.
-  This is run as a preinstall script before `npm install`
+  This is run as a preinstall script before `yarn install`
-- `scripts/deploy.sh`: This is the deploy part of `npm run deploy`.
+- `scripts/deploy.sh`: This is the deploy part of `yarn run deploy`.
 It uploads the dist folder to S3, and then creates the cloudformation stack that contains the API gateway and lambdas